Causes of anemia

 Oxidant-induced hemolytic anemia

 Oxidant injury to RBC is caused by various plants, chemicals, minerals, and drugs (see below).
 Animals with inherited deficiencies in oxidant protection pathways, e.g. glucose-6-phosphate dehydrogenase deficiency in horses, are predisposed to oxidant-induced hemolytic anemias (see below for inherited defects).
 Many oxidants (e.g. red maple, zinc, copper) cause intravascular as well as extravascular hemolysis.
+Note that although eccentrocytes and Heinz bodies characterize oxidant injury (and keratocytes), these red blood cell changes are not seen with all oxidants or in all species.
+It depends on whether the oxidative injury is affecting the RBC membrane (to produce eccentrocytes) or hemoglobin (to produce Heinz bodies).

-• Plants: Onions (dogs, cats), brassica species (ruminants; causative compound is thought to be S-methylcystein sulfoxide, which is converted to the oxidant dimethyl disulfide in the rumen [Prache 1994), wilted red maple leaves (camelids, horses [Alward et al 2006]), Pistacia leaves (horses) (Bozorgmanesh et al 2015), nitrate-containing plants (ruminants).
+• Plants: Onions (dogs, cats), brassica species (ruminants; causative compound is thought to be S-methylcystein sulfoxide, which is converted to the oxidant dimethyl disulfide in the rumen [Prache 1994), wilted red maple leaves (camelids [DeWitt et al 2004], horses [Alward et al 2006]), Pistacia leaves (horses) (Bozorgmanesh et al 2015), nitrate-containing plants (ruminants).
 With red maple and Pistacia species (plant of the cashew family, one of which produces pistachios), a key toxic compound is thought to be gallic acid, which accumulates in wilted leaves of red maple and is concentrated in the seed pods of Pistachia (Walter et al 2014).
 The gallic acid is converted to an even more potent anti-oxidant, pyrogallic acid, in the ileal lumen by intestinal microbes.
 Tannic acid is thought to be an additional oxidant in red maple leaves and is also converted to gallic acid and then pyrogallic acid by intestinal microbes (Agrawal et al 2013).

 • Minerals: Zinc (dogs ingesting pennies minted after 1982), copper (particularly sheep due to their low copper requirements compared to cattle, rare in camelids, dogs with inherited diseases causing copper accumulation, e.g. Bedlington terriers).